NorthernDemon/BFS-using-Spark/README.md

 Configure service parameters in **service.properties** file.

-Add the libraries from **sequential-lib** folder to your classpath.
+Add the libraries from **sequential-libs** folder to your classpath.

 ####Run with Spark